Republicans sound alarm over DeSantis’s sagging campaign

 Polling shows that after his launch in late May, DeSantis has struggled to gain traction in national and early state-level polling.

 The Real Clear Politics average of polls shows Trump with 52.4 percent support, while DeSantis trails at 21.5 percent support.
-And a new Echelon Insights poll released Wednesday showed fellow Republican contender Vivek Ramaswamy gaining traction on DeSantis.
-The poll shows Trump leading the pack at 66 percent, DeSantis at 52 percent support and Ramaswamy at 40 percent support.
+And an Echelon Insights poll released Wednesday showed fellow Republican contender Vivek Ramaswamy gaining traction on DeSantis.
+The poll shows Trump leading the pack at 66 percent, DeSantis at 52 percent and Ramaswamy at 40 percent.
 In May, Echelon showed Ramaswamy in fourth place behind former Vice President Mike Pence.

 But Trump is still DeSantis’s biggest obstacle.